2014 Tour de France: Route and stages

 On 14 December 2012, the ASO announced that the English historic county of Yorkshire would host the 2014 edition's early stages (known as the Grand Départ).
 Further details of the first three stages held in the United Kingdom were released on 17 January 2013.
 This was the fourth Tour to contain stages in the United Kingdom, after 1974, 1994 and 2007.
 The entire route was announced by the ASO on 23 October 2013 at the official presentation at the Palais des Congrès in Paris.
 At the event, Stephen Roche, winner of the 1987 Tour, described the route as "fairly soft".
-Notable features of the route were the fifth stage's sections of sett paving, the five high altitude stage finishes and the lack time trialling, with only stage twenty's 54 km individual time trial.
+Notable features of the route were the fifth stage's sections of sett paving, the five high altitude stage finishes and the lack of time trialing, with only stage twenty's 54 km individual time trial.

 The first of the two stages held in Yorkshire started in Leeds and finished in Harrogate, with stage two held between York and Sheffield.
 After a transfer to the East Anglian city of Cambridge, the race went south to the finish in London.
 The Tour transferred across the English Channel to the start of stage four Le Touquet-Paris-Plage, with the finish in Lille.
 Stage five began in Ypres, Belgium, and finished back in France.
 The following three stages crossed the north-east to the Vosges Mountains for stages nine and ten.
 The eleventh stage took place between Besançon and Oyonnax through the Jura Mountains.
 Stage twelve headed west to Saint-Étienne, with the next stage moving back east into the Chartreuse Mountains, with the finish at the Alpine ski resort of Chamrousse.
 The fourteenth stage ended in the town of Risoul.
 The following stage took the race south to Nîmes.
 After a transfer to Carcassonne, the route moved into the Pyrenees for the next two stages.
 The nineteenth stage took a northerly direction to the department of Dordogne and the location of stage twenty.
 A long transfer took the Tour back to the north-east to finish with the Champs-Élysées stage in Paris.